-A key component of the President's FOIA Memorandum was the direction to "use modern technology to inform citizens about what is known and done by their Government."
+A key component of FOIA administration is using technology to make information more accessible.
 In addition to using the internet to make proactive disclosures, agencies should also be exploring ways to utilize technology in responding to requests.

 Please answer the following questions to describe how your agency is utilizing technology to improve its FOIA administration and the public's access to information.
 You should also include any additional information that that describes your agency's efforts in this area.

 1. Is your agency leveraging or exploring any new technology to facilitate efficiency in its FOIA administration that you have not previously reported?
 If so, please describe the type of technology.

 HHS FOIA Offices continue their efforts to acquire and implement technological improvements that will enable their staffs to process FOIA requests more efficiently.
 Some examples of best practices are listed below.

 - Over the past two years, ACL has experienced an exponential increase in FOIA requests, 317 percent in FY 2018 and 66 percent in FY 2019.
 In response to this ACL assessed and reviewed technological options to facilitate intake, tracking, and closing of requests.
 As a result, ACL has acquired FOIAXpress through a Departmental contract for the software.

 - CDC has begun using the Secure Access Management System in order to more efficiently and securely share information with other agencies.
 This should increase the speed and efficiency of conducting FOIA referrals and consultations.

 - CMS is exploring the purchase of software to organize e-mail and the attachments which will include a function for de-duplication of e-mails and attachments.